 – An email that says, “Hi!
 I’d like to contribute to Rookie.
 I think I would be great at it.
 OK, bye!”
 We get a lot of messages that don’t include submissions and/or examples of what you do.
 While we’re willing to bet that your work is, in fact, awesome, there’s no way for us to know that unless you show it to us.

 Which email address do I write to?

 To request our mailing address, to send a zine, book, or other thing for possible review: [email protected]

 Music and entertainment pitches: [email protected]

-Questions about style: [email protected]
+Questions about life, love, beauty, and style: [email protected]

 Friend Crush nominations: [email protected]